MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/dialer-not-available-in-custom-app.md

 ---
 title: Dialer Not Available In Custom App
-description: Troubleshot the problem where the dialer is not available within a custom app.
+description: Troubleshot the problem where the dialer isn't available within a custom app.
 ---

 # Dialer Not Available In Custom App